ranouf/DotNetCore-CosmosDbTrigger-WebJob/README.md

 ### Integration
 In 'Integrate' section, add a new Output, select 'AzureQueueStorage' and complete the field before saving.
-Note: If you want to

-### Rename the QueueName
-In CosmosDbTriggerWebJob.App,
+Note: The default Queue Name is 'outqueue'.
+Please it like this to trigger the command in the app.

 ### Run my code
-Final step, run the Cos
+Final step, run the App